17 Bible Verses About Bad Friends & Negative Influence

 This text is a reminder that you should be careful of who you trust or allow to be a part of your inner circle.
 False pretense, selfish ambition, and a lack of trustworthiness are indications that you should not invest in a friendship.

-for people who are wicked and deceitful have opened their mouths against me; they have spoken against me with lying tongues. ³ With words of hatred they surround me; they attack me without cause. ⁴ In return for my friendship they accuse me, but I am a man of prayer. ⁵ They repay me evil for good, and hatred for my friendship Psalm 109:2-5 NIV
+“for people who are wicked and deceitful have opened their mouths against me; they have spoken against me with lying tongues. ³ With words of hatred they surround me; they attack me without cause. ⁴ In return for my friendship they accuse me, but I am a man of prayer. ⁵ They repay me evil for good, and hatred for my friendship”

-It would be wise to avoid going through these bitter experiences by making sure that those who you associate with do not display any of these traits.
-Also, in the true spirit of friendship it would be great to evaluate yourself from time to time and ensure that you are not displaying any of these characteristics.
+It would be wise to avoid going through these bitter experiences by making sure that those whom you associate with do not display any of these traits.
+Also, in the true spirit of friendship, it would be great to evaluate yourself from time to time and ensure that you are not displaying any of these characteristics.

 The same reasons why you stay away from toxic friends will be the same reasons others avoid you if they have reason to believe you may be a bad friend.